 - The campaign office

-Our Candidates’ College curriculum is augmented with the text Political Columns and the appropriate CDs and DVDs for your campaign team.
+Our Candidates’ College curriculum is augmented with the text Political Columns and the appropriate audio and video digital download for your campaign team.